 The main building blocks of the program consists of:

 Connect Groups: There are gatherings 2 Sunday nights each month for large group and small group times.
 The small groups are broken up by age and gender with 2 leaders walking alongside each group.

 Outings/Events: At least once a month the group will get together for a fun event that will help build community.
 The events will vary from "going out" to places or "staying in" at places such as the Ministry Center.

 Small Group Night: This is an informal time that is scheduled by each group's leaders to go have fun together.
 It happens 2-3 times a month.

 Service Component: We want to be a group that emboldens students to love and serve their community!

 Our 10th & 11th grade students also gather as an extension of our youth ministry program.
 Their small group time is led by Zach & Emma Bussard.

 To learn more about CONNECT or YOUTH GROUP, please contact Kira, our Youth Director at firstname.lastname@example.org.

-YOUTH DISCIPLESHIP (Church Education/Sunday School for Middle & High School Students)
+YOUTH DISCIPLESHIP (Church Education/Sunday School for 3 year olds through high school)